A Unique Lava Walk through the Colourful Lava Field at Gjástykki at Krafla in North-Iceland

-At the next stop our guide had a surprise from Saga Travel to one of our passengers.
+At the next stop, our guide had a surprise from the tour guide for one of our passengers.
 They had got wind of the fact that a girl in the group was celebrating her birthday and had bought a birthday cake from Vogafjós restaurant by Lake Mývatn.
-We all got cake with the Icelandic flag on top :) I think this was a lovely gesture.
+We all got a piece of cake with the Icelandic flag on top :) I think this was a lovely gesture.

-This is what I have noticed about Saga Travel, they specialise in slow travel with small groups which makes travelling with them feel like you are travelling with a friend.
+This is what I have noticed about the tour company, they specialised in slow travel with small groups which makes travelling with them feel like you are travelling with a friend.
 I have been on several of their tours and was excited about trying out more of their tours while I was staying up north for my summer vacation.

-By now it was time to start our 1,5-hour-long hike in the Gjástykki rift valley.
-I was amazed by the stretch of the black lava and was pretty exited to see this area with my own eyes.
+By now it was time to start our 1.5-hour-long hike in the Gjástykki rift valley.
+I was amazed by the stretch of the black lava and was pretty excited to see this area with my own eyes.

 I know what there is to find in such areas - under the black layer of lava beautiful colours appear: blue, pink, orange, red and golden colours!